How to prove sexual harassment at work?

 Main Takeaways

-If you are sexually harassed at work, we encourage you to begin building a file of evidence intended to protect you and your professional reputation.
+The foregoing is not an exhaustive list of evidence you may need.
+If you are sexually harassed or sexually assaulted at work, we encourage you to begin building a file of evidence intended to protect you.
 You should also speak to a sexual harassment lawyer to have an advocate in your corner.
+A sexual harassment attorney may help you identify relevant evidence and navigate a difficult situation.
 We look forward to speaking with you.